-- (a) any variation of a licence has been granted by the Chairman under section 13(1); - (b) any application for the grant of a licence has been made; - (c) any written notice of objection to the continuance of an existing licence has been received under section 17(2); or - (d) any recommendation with regard to an existing licence has been received from any court by virtue of section 16,

-(2) A quarterly session shall be held at a time and place to be appointed by the Chairman, by Notice published in the Gazette or in at least one newspaper circulating in the Islands, at least twenty-one days before the first day of the quarterly session.

-- (3) Any new licence granted at a quarterly session shall remain in force, unless revoked earlier by the Board, until the end of the thirtieth day of September next following. - (4) A fee for a licence granted at a quarterly session shall be charged on a pro rata basis.
+- 14. (1) Where, twenty-one days prior to the first day of the months of March, June or December and subsequent to the last meeting of a Board - (a) any variation of a licence has been granted by the Chairperson under section 13(1); - (b) any application for the grant of a licence has been made; - (c) any written notice of objection to the continuance of an existing licence has been received under section 17(2); or - (d) any recommendation with regard to an existing licence has been received from any court by virtue of section 16, - a quarterly session of the Board shall be held in the month specified. - (2) A quarterly session shall be held at a time and place to be appointed by the Chairperson, by Notice published in the Gazette or in at least one newspaper circulating in the Islands, at least twenty-one days before the first day of the quarterly session. - (3) Any new licence granted at a quarterly session shall remain in force, unless revoked earlier by the Board, until the end of the thirtieth day of September next following. - (4) A fee for a licence granted at a quarterly session shall be charged on a pro rata basis.